CHRISTOROMO/We-Rate-Dogs/README.md

 **iii).
 Twitter API**

-We shall also use Twitter API to get additional data for the Project
+We used Twitter API to get additional data for the Project

 ## 6. License